-The rental income for the Residential Property for 2023 is \$16,800.00.
-The proposed increase would see the rental income increase to \$30,600.00.
+The rental income for the Residential Property for 2023 is \$18,000.00.
+The proposed increase would see the rental income increase to \$25,200.00.

-2. [Line 14 - Capital expenditures]
+2. [Line 14 - Capital Expenditures]

-The Landlords claim \$17,913.20 in the Statement for capital expenditures.
-The capital expenditures include the installation of a deck and stairs, the purchase of a door and the installation of the door.
-The Landlords testified that the door has not yet been installed, as they are waiting for the professionals to show up and complete the installation.
-The Landlords argued that the installation is not a "quote" and should not be excluded from the Statement.
+The Landlords claim \$21,548.05 in the Statement for capital expenditures.
+The capital expenditures include the installation of a deck and stairs, stove, the purchase of a door, a quote for the installation of the door and a quote for a new roof.
+The Landlords testified that the door has not yet been installed, and the roof has not been completed.
+The quote from the roof was provided in May 2023 and it must be complete by 2024 as required by the insurance company.
+The Landlords argued that the "quoted" capital expenditures should not be excluded from the Statement.